tmiemietz/YCSB-C-L4/README.md

 # YCSB-C

 Yahoo!
 Cloud Serving Benchmark (YCSB, https://github.com/brianfrankcooper/YCSB/wiki) in C++.
+This project is a fork of the YCSB-C project (https://github.com/basicthinker/YCSB-C).
 This version is ported to run on the L4 operating system, supporting the built-in database types as well as databases built on top of L4's sqlite library.

 ## Quick Start